AICC/CMI-5_Spec_Current/cmi5_runtime.md

-This specification describes interoperable runtime communication between Learning Management Systems (LMS) and Learning Activities.
+This specification describes interoperable runtime communication between Learning Management Systems (LMS) and Assignable Units (AU).

 <a name="scope"></a>
 ##1.1 Scope

 The scope of this specification is limited to the following:

-* Launch by an LMS of Learning Activities.
+* Launch by an LMS of AUs.
-* Launch and runtime environment used by LMS and Learning Activities.
+* Launch and runtime environment used by LMS and AUs.
-* Runtime communication data and data transport between the LMS and Learning Activities
+* Runtime communication data and data transport between the LMS and AUs.
-* LMS course definition as it pertains to runtime data used by Learning Activities.
+* LMS course definition as it pertains to runtime data used by AUs.
 * Reporting requirements for the LMS.

 This specification references how to use the xAPI specification within this scope.